dhtseany/FGC-MN-Install/README.md

 ```
   https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html
 ```
+Put your VPS server IP into Putty and connect.

+login as root
+get your password from your vps config details.
-login as root (**Please note:** It's normal that you don't see your password after typing or pasting it) and run the following command:
+(if using Putty you can paste by clicking right mouse button) (**Please note:** It's normal that you don't see your password after typing or pasting it)

+Once logged in:
+Run the following command:

 ```bash
 bash <( curl https://raw.githubusercontent.com/FantasyGold/FGC-MN-Install/master/install.sh )